ansible/event-driven-ansible/README.md

 This collection provides a playbook to install ansible-rulebook.
 Only fedora and Mac os are supported for now.

-First, you must create a inventory.
+First, you must create an inventory.
 For example:

 ```yaml
 all: